Canadian Coronation Contingent

-The Canadian Coronation Contingent were members from the Canadian military and the Royal Canadian Mounted Police, who were assembled for the sole purpose of participating in the coronation ceremonies of the Canadian monarch in London, United Kingdom.
+The Canadian Coronation Contingent (Contingent canadien au couronnement) were members from the Canadian military and the Royal Canadian Mounted Police, who were assembled for the sole purpose of participating in the coronation ceremonies of the Canadian monarch in London, United Kingdom.
 Five Coronation Contingents have been mounted: in 1902, 1911, 1937, 1953, and 2023.

 1902 coronation

 The Canadian military contingent for the coronation of Edward VII and Alexandra was commanded by Lieutenant-Colonel Henry Pellatt of the 2nd Regiment Queen's Own Rifles of Canada and consisted of some 600, including veterans of the Battle of Paardeberg.
 The group arrived at Liverpool on 20 June 1902 and were given an "immense reception" by the local people.
 They camped with other Dominion and colonial troops at Alexandra Palace, in north London.

 On 24 June it was announced that the King was ill and that the coronation would be postponed indefinitely.
 The colonial troops were inspected by the Prince of Wales, later to be King George V, before the Canadian contingent left London on 3 July for the journey home via Liverpool.
 A second, smaller contingent was sent for the rescheduled coronation on 9 August 1902.